wobh/wobh.github.io/_posts/2021-08-31-optionality-ror-activesupport.md

 classes of object with a `#nil?` method and using that as a protocol.
 But, semantically, does that make sense?
 No Null Object is or can be an instance of `NilClass`.
-Also `#nil?` isn't used as a protocol for conditional operators or for `#compact` or any other method of that sort (can't actually think of others at the moment, but seems like there could be some) so the idea of using `#nil?` as a protocol doesn't quite work for me either.
+Also `#nil?` isn't used as a protocol for conditional operators or for `!`, or `#compact` or any other method of that sort (can't actually think of others at the moment, but seems like there could be some) so the idea of using `#nil?` as a protocol doesn't quite work for me either&#x2013;it's not used that way anywhere else, even though, it kinda seems like it should be.

-What's nice about these ActiveSupport utilities is that they are either protocol-based with methods supported in many other objects (`#empty?` or `include?`) or so generalized that the audacity of "monkey patching" `Object` and `NilClass` to support them, works.
+What's nice about these ActiveSupport utilities is that they are either protocol-based with methods supported in many other objects (`#empty?` or `include?`) or so generalized that the audacity of "monkey patching" `Object` and `NilClass` to support them, makes sense.

 On review, I'm starting to see a distinction to make for the `Enumerable` objects which have natural notions of emptyness and